Warriors for lifelong learning

 Serving metro Detroit students in grades 9-12, WSU’s C2 Pipeline uses an innovative approach to help high schoolers become college- and career-ready.

 In the summer, C2 Pipeline offers six weeks of campus and residential programming to those who are interested in health care careers.
-Known as the Warriors College Experience, the residential program invites rising juniors and seniors to fully immerse themselves in college life with 11 days on WSU’s Midtown campus.
+Known as the Warriors College Experience, the residential program invites rising juniors to fully immerse themselves in college life with 11 days on WSU’s Midtown campus.
 Here, students live with classmates in residence halls, eat together in cafeterias, and learn from WSU faculty members in lecture halls and laboratories through hands-on lessons in nursing, medicine, engineering, social work, pharmacy and health sciences, and dentistry.

 Providing a college experience